Mets, deGrom shut out Reds, 8-0

 Reds starter Robert Stephenson (0-1), who was recalled from Triple-A Louisville earlier in the day, took the loss after allowing three runs on four hits and five walks while striking out four over four innings in his season debut.

 Reds pitchers tied a season high by issuing 11 walks.
-The only hurler not to walk a batter was Phillip Ervin, who made his professional pitching debut in the ninth and retired the only batter he faced, Devin Mesoraco, on a grounder.
+The only hurler not to walk a batter was Ervin, who made his professional pitching debut in the eighth and retired the only batter he faced, Devin Mesoraco, on a grounder.

 —Field Level Media

-Note: EditorsNote: Tweaks in first, last graf